sixty-north/venv-management/README.rst

 Venv Management
 ===============

-A Python package for programmatic creation of Python virtual environments
+A Python package for programmatic creation and management of Python virtual environments.

 Prerequisites
 =============

-A virtualenvwrapper installation must have been installed and be available in a login shell.
+A virtualenvwrapper installation must have been installed and be available in a shell and configured at shell start-up in the appropriate ``rc`` file (*e.g.* ``.bashrc``, but the documentation for more details and options).
 The following virtualenvwrapper implementations have been tested:

   * `virtualenvwrapper <https://pypi.org/project/virtualenvwrapper/>`_
   * `virtualenv-sh <https://pypi.org/project/virtualenv-sh/>`_